-The folklore of the South Wakorumba community contains concerning cultural values human relations as a personal self (acting calm and unhurried, increasing life knowledge, and fostering personal discipline), human relations with fellow human beings (helping in kindness, being generous, being fair to others, wise. forgiving, deliberation, and tolerance), the relationship between humans and nature (utilizing nature), and the relationship between humans and their Lord (arajak and prayer).
+The folklore of the South Wakorumba community contains concerning cultural values human relations as a personal self (acting calm and unhurried, increasing life knowledge, and fostering personal discipline), human relations with fellow human beings (helping in kindness, being generous, being fair to others, forgiving, deliberation, tolerance), the relationship between humans and nature (utilizing nature), and the relationship between humans and their Lord (arajak and prayer).
 So the folktales of the South Wakorumba community contain various cultural values.